2ndSightLab/ai-tracker/mistake-tracker.md

 # 2026-07-15

+🔴 I put a note about all the things I ahve accomplished online.
+It seems like every time I do that the models degrade to nearly unusable.

+🔴 Something weird just happened.
+I swear I launched two agents for two different projects.
+Suddenly both the agents were in the same project.
+My current set up is not ideal.
+I have plans to change it but trying to get something done.
+That is very distrubing if my brain is not deceiving me.

+🔴 Aske dthe tracker to b64 encode error mesasges.
+It did it but didn't even test on a copy of the lieve tracker data and was an error in encode/decode obviously if run the live tracker diagram.
+Seems like that is such an obvious test.

+🔴 So slow and making mistakes so methodically hand holding to fix a few remaining issues.

+🔴 Asked for a list of retry nodes form new helper file to fix a bug.
+Got back nothing.
+Seems like the display didn't make it to the screen for some reason.
+When it did display them was completely wrong.

+___ Later ^^^

 🔴 Too many mistakes to record no time.

 🔴 Bad at multi-threaded programming across projects.
 But it's complicated.
 Took me a while to sort it out.